eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

 > export ROCR_VISIBLE_DEVICES=0,1

+Remarks: Tough documents state that device indices are accepted, but device indeces does not work in my case.
+I have to use UUIDs.

 <details><summary>Explanation</summary>

 `ROCR_VISIBLE_DEVICES` is an environment variable used in the ROCm (Radeon Open Compute) software stack.
 It specifies which GPU devices will be exposed to applications.